openebs-archive/openebs-docs/docs/cstor.md

 **Add a new pool instance** : A new pool instance may need to be added for many different reasons.
 The steps for expanding a cStor pool to a new node can be found [here](/docs/next/ugcstor.html#expanding-cStor-pool-to-a-new-node).
 Few example scenarios where need of cStor pool expansion to new nodes are:

-- New node is being added to the Kubernetes cluster and the blockedvices in new node needs to be considered for persistent volume storage.
+- New node is being added to the Kubernetes cluster and the blockdevices in new node needs to be considered for persistent volume storage.
 - An existing pool instance is full in capacity and it cannot be expanded as either local disks or network disks are not available.
 Hence, a new pool instance may be needed for hosting the new volume replicas.
 - An existing pool instance is fully utilized in performance and it cannot be expanded either because CPU is saturated or more local disks are not available or more network disks or not available.
 A new pool instance may be added and move some of the existing volumes to the new pool instance to free up some disk IOs on this instance.